Cap Camarat

 Cap Camarat lighthouse

 Rising 130 meters above the sea, the Cap Camarat lighthouse is an emblematic site to discover during your getaway on the Saint-Tropez peninsula.
-Although it cannot be visited at the moment, for safety reasons, the Conservatoire du Littoral is planning to open it to the public.
-The lighthouse has been automated since 1977, so there’s no longer any need for a lighthouse keeper.
+Although it cannot be visited at present, for safety reasons, the Conservatoire du Littoral is planning to open it to the public.
+The lighthouse has been automated since 1977, so a keeper is no longer needed on site.
 For the keepers who were lucky enough to climb up there, the lighthouse offered a breathtaking view of the Gulf of Saint-Tropez.
 Since 2012, the lighthouse has been listed on the Inventaire Supplémentaire des Monuments Historiques.

 Read more